 Case presentation

-An adult alpaca was referred to the farm animal department, Leahurst Equine Hospital at the University of Liverpool.
-The alpaca was purchased 3 weeks before referral and that time a mass on the right cheek below the eye was observed.
-The main clinical sign was discharged from the mass in the right cheek.
-The referring veterinarian treated the alpaca with Amoxicillin (Betamox LA: Norbrook).
-The discharge from the mass resolved after the course of antimicrobials however the mass did not reduce its size.
-A tooth root abscess was suspected; therefore, the alpaca was referred at the department of farm animals at Leahurst Equine Hospital, Liverpool University for further imaging diagnostics and treatment.
+An adult alpaca was referred to the University of Liverpool Farm and Equine departments for investigation of a persistent facial swelling.
+The alpaca was purchased 3 weeks prior to referral and that time a mass on the right cheek just below the zygomatic arch (6 x 8 cm) was observed.
+The main clinical sign was discharge from the mass.
+The referring veterinarian treated the alpaca with amoxicillin (Betamox LA: Norbrook).
+The purulent discharge from the mass resolved after the course of antimicrobials however the mass did not reduce in size.
+A tooth root abscess was suspected; therefore, the alpaca was referred for further imaging diagnostics and treatment.